Niels-Bohr-Institute-XNS-StructBiophys/fit2dcorr/README.md

 # fit2dcorr
-SAXS 2D > 1D data reduction software (wrapper for Fit2D software)
+SAXS 2D > 1D data reduction software (wrapper for Fit2D software):

 	Should run on most Linux distros and Windows.
 	Macintosh not tested yet, most probably only tiny code changes necessary.

+	Intended as an easy terminal interface for data reduction with Fit2D.
+	All images readable by Fit2D can be processed.
+	Especially useful for batch processing and when using tiff-files from Pilatus detector images from SAXSLAB cameras.

+	Integration is based on Fit2D's standard SAXS / GISAXS -> INTEGRATE (av == 1) module or the more flexible SAXS / GISAXS -> CAKE -> INTEGRATE (av == 0) module.
+	For batch processing of large file sequences parallelization can be applied via OpenMP.

+	Features:
+		Use of masks created in Fit2D
+		Absolute units calibration based on instrumental calibration factor, sample thickness, sample transmission and exposure time
+		Errorbars dI based on Poisson approach
+		Batch processing of image files
+		Subtraction of a background / buffer file from all sample files Support for SAXSLAB's Pilatus tiffs and their xml entries to automatize processing through reading many parameters automatically, if provided in the tiff file
+		Azimuthally averaging within (partial) ring sectors (I vs Q) or radially averaging along (partial) ring profiles (I vs phi) via mode av == 0 (CAKE -> INTEGRATE)
+		Different scales for Q axis

 Included files: